Direct Editing Relief

 INOVATE does not only have very robust direct editing capabilities but it also has history based parametric design integrated into the system.
 Actually you usually design in history and direct face editing is available at a push of the right mouse button.

-Download an evaluation of INOVATE and bring complete Solidworks or Catia 5 assemblies into the Unified Design Environment (UDE) and start working.
+Download an evaluation of INOVATE and bring complete Solidworks or Catia 5 assemblies into the true Single Model Design Environment and start working.
 Go ahead and give it a try.
 What can it hurt.
 It is easy to use, you will be up and running in a couple of days.
 The evaluation comes with all the translators without any limitations.

 TECH-NET Engineering Services!